How Do I Break up a Dog Fight?

 When you see dogs at risk of hurting one another, it’s natural (and commendable) to want to step in and halt the madness as soon as possible — especially when they are both your dogs.
 But for your sake and theirs, it’s important to be prepared before you step in.

 There is no surefire way to break up a fight between dogs, and there is no guarantee that it can be done safely.
 There are always risks, but some techniques for breaking up a dog fight are better bets than others — and depending on the seriousness of the dog fight, you may be willing to take a big risk.
-If you ever have the misfortune of seeing dogs fighting with each other, consider your options and choose what you think is the best way to handle the situation.
+If you ever have the misfortune of seeing dogs fighting (rather than just playing roughly) with each other, consider your options and choose what you think is the best way to handle the situation.

 Distraction is low risk; it’s not always effective, but it isn’t likely to cause a problem, either.

 One option to break up a dog fight is making a loud sound such banging any loud metal objects together or blowing an air horn.
 Dogs often ignore these attempts, but for dogs who are not that committed to the fight — or who actually want to stop fighting but can’t seem to break it off themselves — loud startling sounds can work.

 This method is pretty hit-or-miss.
 It’s true that spraying dogs with a hose may stop a dog fight, but dogs so rarely fight within reach of one.
 I’ve heard of cases in which fighting dogs were pushed in a pool and stopped, but again, there’s not always a pool handy when you need one.
 If spraying them with water isn’t an option, dumping a bucket of water over them can break up a dog fight, but some dogs don’t seem to care.
 Spraying dogs with a citronella spray can have the same effect as water.

 Breaking up a dog fight with direct physical contact has the best chance of stopping the fight, but it also poses the biggest risk of you being bitten.